khuan86/khuan86.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-excerpt: "Cat Lover.
+excerpt: "Lover of animals.
 Gamer.
 LA Dodgers fan.
-Geek."
+Human."
 date: 2017-08-19T16:48:17+10:00
 ---